WojciechMatuszewski/programming-notes/web/react/react-18.md

 components **that get executed on the server (either statically built or via SSR) and hydrated**.
 This means that **when using RCCs you pay the cost of shipping JS to the client**.

 **You cannot import RSC into RCC** because **RSC never "re-renders"**.
-Imagine a scenario where you would be able to render RSC in client components.
+Imagine a scenario where you would be able to render RSC in client components
 What should happen if the state in the client component updates and you are passing this prop into the RSC? **The RSC would not update, and your app would look like it is broken!** That is why you can only import RSC in other RSC.

 This "limitation" promotes composability.
 If you cannot import components, you have to compose them.
 Composability is a great way to ensure your code is scalable and responds to change in requirements well.

+I also like to think about this restriction in terms of **_owner_ and _parent_ components**.
+The **RCC can be _parent_ of the RSC but not the _owner_ of RSC**.

+> You can read more about the _parent_ and _owner_ relationship [here](https://reacttraining.com/blog/react-owner-components).

 #### Notes from the "Dan Abramov explores React Server Components with us!"